csbailey5t/csbailey5t.github.io/about.md

 ### Colophon

-This website is built with Jekyll from a theme by Mahendrata Harpi: [http://github.com/piharpi/jekyll-klise/](http://github.com/piharpi/jekyll-klise/).
+This website is built with [Jekyll](https://jekyllrb.com/) from a theme by Mahendrata Harpi: [http://github.com/piharpi/jekyll-klise/](http://github.com/piharpi/jekyll-klise/).

+My profile picture is from [Chuck Samuels](https://www.lib.ncsu.edu/staff/cjsamuel).